ibm-cloud-docs/codeengine/eventing.md

 The {{site.data.keyword.cos_full_notm}} subscription listens for changes to an {{site.data.keyword.cos_short}} bucket.

-**How does COS eventing work?**
+**How does Cloud Object Storage eventing work?**

-After you set up COS subscription, your application can listen for changes to a bucket.
+After you set up Cloud Object Storage subscription, your application can listen for changes to a bucket.
 When you create the subscription, you can specify a parameter that filters events based on the bucket change event type, such as `write` events,`delete` events, or `all` events.
 You can also filter the trigger events by object `prefix`, `suffix`, or both.

 An event is returned for each successful bucket change event that you subscribe to.
 Each object change in a batch request is handled individually.
 For example: A batch request to delete 200 hundred objects would result in 200 individual delete events and 200 event fires.